 Another complexity of administrative geographies is their hierarchy.
 Civil parishes are generally the smallest building block in rural areas and these ‘nest’ into group parishes (in some cases) and then wards.
 However, in larger urban areas (Hereford, Leominster and Ross) wards can be smaller than parishes, and they don’t always nest perfectly.
 Localities are built from group parishes, and contain more than one ward – but some wards cross locality boundaries.

 In 2004, the Office for National Statistics (ONS) designed a standard set of statistical geographies to avoid the problems associated with administrative geographies.
 Using the results of the 2001 Census, they were designed to have similar population sizes and, to a certain extent, similar characteristics.
-They also ‘nest’ into a clear hierarchy: output areas (OAs) of about 300 people group together to form lower super output areas (LSOAs) of about 1,500 people, which in turn group to form middle super output areas (MSOAs) of about 7,500 people.
-MSOAs don't cross county boundaries.
+They also ‘nest’ into a clear hierarchy: output areas (OAs) have around 300 people, on average, that group together to form lower super output areas (LSOAs) of 1,600 people on average, which in turn group to form middle super output areas (MSOAs) of 8,000 people on average.
+MSOAs do not cross county boundaries.

 The relationship between administrative and statistical geographies in Herefordshire